dhvbnl/dubhacks_2024/README.md

 - **Enhanced History Page**: Allow users to browse through their photo history with a better UI and additional functionality like filtering photos by prompt or date.
 - **Cloud Syncing**: Provide an option to sync photos to cloud storage for backup.
 - **Notification System**: Remind users to take a daily photo based on the prompt.
-- **Customization of Prompts**: Allow users to set their own prompts or choose from a larger pool of predefined prompts.

 ---